vkaracic/FlashcardsXBlock/README.md

 # FlashcardsXBlock
 An Open edX platform XBlock to create and display flashcards.

-The flashcards are added as comma-separated values between the &lt;flashcards&gt; tags in the form:
+The flashcards are added as comma-separated values between the &lt;flashcards&gt; tags.
+Example:

-question1,answer1

-question2,answer2
+>&lt;flashcards title="Capital cities"&gt;
+>Croatia,Zagreb
+>&lt;flashcards&gt;

 Output looks like this: